 With the Tailraider Safari, you send three Palicoes off into the wild, gathering materials and fighting monsters.
 They aren’t just any old Palicos, though; which of your felyne friends appear and how competent they are depend on a few factors.

 Palicos you can send on a Safari are randomly provided by the game, from your Guild Card List, or from your squad (if you are a part of one).
 If a Palico from a Guild Card or squad pops up, they’re more likely to have higher stats.
-By extension, they’ll also get more rewards.
-As you progress through the game and make more friends in Monster Hunter: World, it won’t be difficult to have a team that’s completely maxed out in all three stats: Harvesting, Gathering, and Hunting.
+By extension, they’ll get more rewards.
+As you progress through the game and make more friends in Monster Hunter: World, it won’t be difficult to have a team that’s completely maxed out in all three stats: Research, Gathering, and Hunting.
+High level players should basically always have three maxed out squads to choose from, so the decision becomes easy.
+Just pick any party you want!

-Harvesting destinations have your Palicos take down some of the local endemic life, obtaining materials from the mostly harmless creatures.
-Gathering destinations will simply see your Safari picking herbs and sifting through bone piles.
-Finally, Hunting destinations send your team of felynes against a monster to take it down — carving out some rewards.
 Additionally, any areas that show parts of the Safari with red paw symbols give your Palicos more rewards.
 That’s because the local Grimalkyne tribe will help them out.
 It’s a good idea to pick paths that have a red paw whenever they’re available!
 But you can skip them if the bonus is for something you really don’t need.

-A Tailraider Safari will last for five regular quests.
+A Tailraider Safari will take five regular quests to finish.
 When they return, after you finish five missions on your own, you can reap all of the rewards.
 If you want, you can also pick up interim rewards from the Housekeeper, but in most cases, you may as well wait.
 Safari rewards are almost always be lower tier items.
-Basically, your Palicoes will not be return with Elder Dragon Gems, But there are some unique materials you can only get from the Tailraider Safari.
+Basically, your Palicoes will not be return with Elder Dragon gems, But there are some unique materials you can only get from the Tailraider Safari.

 There are currently two unique materials you can only retrieve from Tailraider Safaris: